sayedazp/AirBnB_clone/README.md

-The goal of the project is to deploy on your server a simple copy of the AirBnB website.
+The goal of the project is to deploy on server a simple copy of the AirBnB website.

 You won’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track.